analyticsgym/analytics_fundamentals/0_sql/5_timestamps_and_dates.md

 Reminder: below is a recap of key timestamp/date functions in PostgreSQL (database vendors expected to have slightly different syntax).
+TODO: how to better format code; long horizontal lines are not ideal and wrapping making readability tricky

 #### EXTRACT